MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/sending-network-data-with-net-rings.md

 1. Call **NetTxQueueGetRingCollection** to retrieve the transmit queue's ring collection structure.
 You can store this in the queue's context space to reduce calls out of the driver.
 2. Post data to hardware:
-    1. Use the ring collection to retrieve the post iterator for the transmit queue's packet ring by calling [**NetRingGetTxPostPacketIterator**](netringgettxpostpacketiterator.md).
+    1. Use the ring collection to retrieve the post iterator for the transmit queue's packet ring by calling [**NetRingGetPostPackets**](netringgetpostpackets.md).
     2. Do the following in a loop:
-        1. Get a packet by calling [**NetRingIteratorGetPacket**](netringiteratorgetpacket.md) with the packet iterator.
+        1. Get a packet by calling [**NetPacketIteratorGetPacket**](netpacketiteratorgetpacket.md) with the packet iterator.
         2. Check if this packet should be ignored.
-If it should be ignored, skip to step 5 of this loop.
+If it should be ignored, skip to step 6 of this loop.
 If not, continue.
-        3. Get the post iterator for this packet's fragments by calling [**NetRingGetTxPostPacketFragmentIterator**](netringgettxpostpacketfragmentiterator.md).
+        3. Get a fragment iterator for this packet's fragments by calling [**NetPacketIteratorGetFragments**](netpacketiteratorgetfragments.md).
         4. Do the doing the following in a loop:
-            1. Call [**NetRingIteratorGetFragment**](netringiteratorgetfragment.md) with the fragment iterator to get a fragment.
+            1. Call [**NetFragmentIteratorGetFragment**](netfragmentiteratorgetfragment.md) with the fragment iterator to get a fragment.
             2. Translate the **NET_FRAGMENT** descriptor into the associated hardware fragment descriptor.
-            3. Call [**NetRingAdvanceFragmentIterator**](netringadvancefragmentiterator.md) to move to the next fragment for this packet.
+            3. Call [**NetFragmentIteratorAdvance**](netfragmentiteratoradvance.md) to move to the next fragment for this packet.
-            4. Call [**NetRingSetTxPostFragmentIterator**](netringsettxpostfragmentiterator.md) to finalize posting this fragment to hardware.
+        5. Update the fragment ring's **Next** index to match the fragment iterator's current **Index**, which indicates that posting to hardware is complete.
-        5. Call [**NetRingAdvancePacketIterator**](netringadvancepacketiterator.md) to move to the next packet.
+        6. Call [**NetPacketIteratorAdvance**](netpacketiteratoradvance.md) to move to the next packet.
-    3. Call [**NetRingSetTxPostPacketIterator**](netringsettxpostpacketiterator.md) to finalize posting packets to hardware.
+    3. Call [**NetPacketIteratorSet**](netpacketiteratorset.md) to finalize posting packets to hardware.
 3. Drain completed transmit packets to the OS:
-    1. Use the ring collection to retrieve the drain iterator for the transmit queue's packet ring by calling [**NetRingGetTxDrainPacketIterator**](netringgettxdrainpacketiterator.md).
+    1. Use the ring collection to retrieve the drain iterator for the transmit queue's packet ring by calling [**NetRingGetDrainPackets**](netringgetdrainpackets.md).
     2. Do the following in a loop:
+        1. Get a packet by calling [**NetPacketIteratorGetPacket**](netpacketiteratorgetpacket.md).
-        1. Check if the packet has finished transmitting.
+        2. Check if the packet has finished transmitting.
 If it has not, break out of the loop.
-        2. Call [**NetRingAdvancePacketIterator**](netringadvancepacketiterator.md) to move to the next packet.
+        2. Call [**NetPacketIteratorAdvance**](netpacketiteratoradvance.md) to move to the next packet.
-    3. Call [**NetRingSetTxDrainPacketIterator**](netringsettxdrainpacketiterator.md) to finalize draining packets to the OS.
+    3. Call [**NetPacketIteratorSet**](netpacketiteratorset.md) to finalize draining packets to the OS.

 These steps might look like this in code.
-Note the use of the [**NetRingIteratorAny**](netringiteratorany.md) method as a `while` loop testing condition.
-This method determines whether the iterator has reached its **End** or not.
-If it has not reached its **End**, the iterator has a valid element to process.
+Note that hardware-specific details such as how to post descriptors to hardware or flushing a successful post transaction are left out for clarity.

 ```cpp
 void